DAYS360 Function – Google Sheets

 Example 3 – Four Full-Year Examples

 This example is on the second and third worksheets of the live Google Sheet.
 The second worksheet shows 365 examples of the function using December 31st as the start date and December 31st of the following year as the end date.
-It then shows the difference between the DAYS360 function and subtracts the two dates.
+It then shows the difference between the DAYS360 function and subtracting the two dates.
 On the same worksheet is the DAYS360 function using the non-US variant.

 The following worksheet shows 365 examples of the function using January 1st as the start date and going through December 31st as the end date.
 It also shows the difference between the DAYS360 function, subtracts the two dates, and then compares it to the non-US variant.
 Interestingly, starting on January 1st is the only example of the two that shows a difference between the international and US methods.